-Whether you’re new to the business world or a veteran, you know that a SWOT analysis is a valuable tool to have in your toolbox.
-A SWOT analysis encourages owners to evaluate their business, looking specifically at strengths, weaknesses, opportunities, and threats that surround the company.
+Whether you’re new to the business world or a veteran, a SWOT analysis is a valuable tool to have in your toolbox.
+Doing a SWOT analysis is a well-rounded approach to evaluating your business, looking specifically at strengths, weaknesses, opportunities, and threats.

 Today you’re diving into the weaknesses of your business.
-Since listing the weaknesses within your business can be tough, we thought it was a good idea to recap why this analysis is important.
+Since cataloging your business’s weaknesses can be tough, we thought it was a good idea to recap why this analysis is important.

 - Give you a new perspective about your business

-- Provide valuable information that can be used to make strategic decisions
+- Provide valuable information about internal and external factors that can be used to make strategic decisions

-- Allow you to access the health of your business in real time
+- Allow you to assess the health of your business in real time

 - Identify areas for improvement

 - Give your team a chance to share insights and take a role in affecting business strategy

 - Provide a framework for updating your strategic plan